hbctraining/Intro-to-ChIPseq/lessons/02_QC_and_alignment.md

 *Did you notice how each file was processed serially?
 How do we speed this up?*

-Exit the interactive session and start a new one with 6 cores, and use the multi-threading functionality of FastQC to run 6 jobs at once.
+Exit the interactive session and once you are on a "login node," start a new interactive session with 6 cores.
+Now we can use the multi-threading functionality of FastQC to speed this up by running 6 jobs at once, one job for one file.

 ```bash
 $ exit  #exit the current interactive session